JustCasey76/aqm-sitemaps/README.md

 ## Changelog

+### 1.0.12
+- Test version for GitHub updater functionality
+- No functional changes from 1.0.11

 ### 1.0.11
 - Enhanced GitHub updater to fix "The package could not be installed" error
 - Improved directory structure handling during plugin updates